clj-kafka/franzy/README.md

 * Concrete Embedded broker types for those that need or want it and prefer something that isn't a component or can be wrapped in one as desired
      * More control and easy for you to wrap in your own component if you wish
      * Full Kafka Broker lifecycle method
-* [Component](https://github.com/stuartsierra/component) specific version of embedded Broker, for easy DI and integration with component systems
+* [Component](https://github.com/stuartsierra/component) specific versions of embedded Broker, for easy DI and integration with component systems
      * A component implementing the standard lifecycle protocol that starts/stops the Kafka broker safely (blocking)
      * A component that can compose the concrete version, if for some reason you prefer it wrapped, or need an example to develop your own
 * Schemas for validating Kafka broker configurations (via [Franzy-Common](https://github.com/ymilky/franzy-common)
-* More as demand necessitates

 ## Why